Dealing With an Unexpected Tax Bill

 An installment plan will allow you to break up the amount of money you owe into regular, equal payments until you pay off your bill in full.
 However, taking advantage of this option with the IRS may still come with a penalty in terms of fees and interest.
 The cost of these extra charges can vary, depending on your financial situation and how you decide to pay.

-Long-term payment options: Longer-term plans are also available, but will likely require a setup fee, depending on the specific plan.
-If you qualify as a low-income taxpayer, your setup fee may be waved.
+Longer-term plans are also available, but will likely require a setup fee, depending on the specific plan.
+If you qualify as a low-income taxpayer, your setup fee may be waived.
 If you don’t qualify, your fee may range from $31-$225, depending on the method you use to submit your installment agreement request form.

 Regardless of which plan you choose, you will still be responsible for any interest or penalties the IRS charges you during the installment agreement period.
-To figure out which plan works best for you and what your personal requirements will be, visit the IRS website or reach out to a tax professional.
+To learn more about these online payment agreements and what your personal requirements will be, visit the IRS.gov website or reach out to a tax professional.

 How do I fill out an Installment Agreement Request?